Grevillea willisii: Conservation status

+Use in horticulture

 Plants may be grown to attract birds to a garden, providing both protection for nests and a source of nectar.
 Plants are occasionally affected by leaf miners or chlorosis of the leaves.
 The species may be propagated by semi-mature cuttings, which may take up to 5 months to produce roots.

 The hybrid cultivar Grevillea 'Poorinda Anticipation' is a cross between G. longifolia and G. willisii.
 Grevillea 'Poorinda Royal Mantle' is a vigorous cultivar that was bred by Victorian plantsman Leo Hodge and registered in 1978; it is thought to be a hybrid between G. willisii and G laurifolia.